syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

         if (arguments[1].queries) {
             for (var i = 0; i < arguments[1].queries.length; i++) {
                 if (arguments[1].queries[i].fn === 'onPage') {
                     // pageSet - defines the number of segments that we are going to split the 2million records.
-In this example we have considered 5L records for each set so the pageSet is 1, 2, 3 and 4.
+In this example we have considered 0.5 million records for each set so the pageSet is 1, 2, 3 and 4.
-                    // maxRecordsPerPageSet – In this example we define the value as 5L.
+                    // maxRecordsPerPageSet – In this example we define the value as 0.5 million.

                     // gridPageSize – the pageSize that we have defined in the Grid pageSettings->pageSize property

-                    // customize the pageIndex based on the current pageSet (It send the skip query including the previous pageSet ) so that the other operations performed for total 2millions records instead of 5L alone. arguments[1].queries[i].e.pageIndex = (((pageSet - 1) * maxRecordsPerPageSet) / gridPageSize) + arguments[1].queries[i].e.pageIndex;
+                    // customize the pageIndex based on the current pageSet (It send the skip query including the previous pageSet ) so that the other operations performed for total 2millions records instead of 0.5 million alone. arguments[1].queries[i].e.pageIndex = (((pageSet - 1) * maxRecordsPerPageSet) / gridPageSize) + arguments[1].queries[i].e.pageIndex;
                 }
             }